btray900/gargoyle/README.md

 Copy private key to ./engine/id_rsa before building the first time.

+## Create docker volumes for any container to persist data

+Default is a volume for elasticsearch and the engine /var/log

+## Create passwords for Elastic X-Pack and other service users

+### MAKE NEW PASSWORDS ON FIRST RUN OR IF g-esdata VOLUME DELETED, WHICH SHOULD RARELY BE DONE
+docker exec -i g-es /bin/bash -c '/usr/share/elasticsearch/bin/elasticsearch-setup-passwords auto' | grep PASSWORD > .gargoyle.creds

+python3 make_rc.py

+# set env vars

+source ./.gargoylerc

 ## Update sysctl or Elasticsearch may have issues

 Check and set on docker host first to 262144 or higher